 75 wins by £180(return) = £13,500

-And so then just by placing the bet, you can say it's worth £3,500/100(bets) = £35 per bet whether or not it wins or loses on this particular occasion, which brings me to a favourite quote of mine: "Find the value and the winners will look after themselves"
+Therefore you are making a profit of £3,500 over 100 matches whatever happens on this particular night.
+And so then just by placing the bet, you can say it's worth £3,500/100(bets) = £35 per bet whether or not it wins or loses on this particular occasion, which brings me to a favourite quote of mine: "Find the value and the winners will look after themselves".

-Of course, my estimations of the win expectation could be off which is why I always allow myself a % margin for error.
+My estimations of the win expectation could be off which is why I always allow myself a % margin for error.
 As a general rule, I usually look for a 10% difference in the implied probability (odds) vs my own estimation of the true probability.

-Now you'll no doubt get people saying silly things like "But it would be hundreds of years before they'd play this fixture that amount of times", so pay attention to the next line: It doesn't have to be this game or even this market, you just need 100 selections @ 4/5 and with a 75% win expectation.
+Now you'll no doubt get people saying silly things like "But it would be hundreds of years before they'd play this fixture that amount of times" but It doesn't have to be this game or even this market, you just need 100 selections @ 4/5 and with a 75% win expectation.
 Therefore that £3,500 profit(give or take) could be yours in a few months.
+100 games is alsoreally too small a sample to get a very accurate conclusion, 1000 would be a better figure to allow for the 'laws of probability'

 Incidentally, that bet lost (finished 0-0 with Shaktar missing 2 very good opportunities near the end) but it didn't change my opinion of the win exp%.
 Having watched the game, I thought I was spot on with my long term estimation.